Auston Matthews joins Leafs for morning skate, no decision on Game 7 status | TSN

 Matthews joins Leafs for morning skate, no decision on Game 7 status

-Auston Matthews joined the Toronto Maple Leafs for morning skate but there has bee no decision on his status for Saturday's Game 7 against the Boston Bruins, TSN Hockey Insider Chris Johnston reports.
+Auston Matthews joined the Toronto Maple Leafs for morning skate but there has been no decision on his status for Saturday's Game 7 against the Boston Bruins, TSN Hockey Insider Chris Johnston reports.

 The 6-foot-3 superstar participated in his first full skate with the club since the Maple Leafs' 3-1 Game 4 loss on April 27.